Jaat (film): Filming

 Principal photography began in June 2024 and was extensively shot across Hyderabad, Bapatla, and Visakhapatnam.
 Anal Arasu, Peter Hein, Naga Venkat and Ram-Lakshman were roped in as the action directors.
 Action sequences were filmed across Hyderabad, Mangalore and Agumbe.

-Music and soundtrack
+Soundtrack

 The film's music was composed by Thaman S. The film also marks the composer's seventh successive collaboration with director Gopichand Malineni.
 The lyrics of the songs were penned by Kumaar, Amrit Maan, Adviteeya Vojjala and Vagdevi Kumara.
 The audio rights of the film were acquired by Zee Music Company.

-The first single titled "Touch Kiya (Sorry Bol)" was released on 1 April 2025.
+The first single titled "Sorry Bol" was released on 1 April 2025.
 The second single titled "Oh Rama Shri Rama" was released on 6 April 2025, coinciding Ram Navami.
 The third single titled "Jaat Theme Song" was released on 8 April 2025.